munificent/craftinginterpreters/book/inheritance.md

 super.notEvenInAClass();
 ```

-We could handle errors like these at runtime by checking to see if the look-up
+We could handle errors like these at runtime by checking to see if the lookup
 of "super" succeeded.
 But we can tell statically -- just by looking at the
 source code -- that Eclair has no superclass and thus no `super` expression will
 work inside it.
 Likewise, in the second example, we know that the `super`